varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

    #include <chrono>
    #include <memory>

-   #include "rclcpp/rclcpp.hpp" // THIS the header file for the ROS 2 C++ API
+   #include "rclcpp/rclcpp.hpp" // THIS the header file for ROS 2 C++ API
-   #include "std_msgs/msg/string.hpp" // This is header for the messages we want to user
+   #include "std_msgs/msg/string.hpp" // This is header for the messages we
+                                      // want to user
                                       // These are usually auto generated.

    using namespace std::chrono_literals;

    /* This example creates a subclass of Node and uses std::bind() to register a
    * member function as a callback from the timer. */
-                                                   // Make a class called Minimal Publisher class MinimalPublisher : public rclcpp::Node  // Have it inherit from the ROS Node Class
+     // Make a class called Minimal Publisher class MinimalPublisher : public rclcpp::Node
+     // Have it inherit from the ROS Node Class

 ----